Pranay-Rokade/ScreenShotApp/README.md

 # Screenshot App

-This Screenshot App is a lightweight desktop utility written in Python.
-It allows users to grab full-screen screenshots, select from multiple image file formats like PNG or JPEG, and choose their preferred save directory using a clean, intuitive Tkinter interface.
+Want to take a screenshot without using complicated tools?
+This app is made in Python and helps you snap your whole screen and save the picture wherever you want, in formats like PNG or JPEG.
+It has a simple window so you can easily click and go!